DataDog/hiring-engineers/answers.md

 Visualizing Data
 ==

-Utilize the Datadog API to create a Timeboard that contains:
+Utilize the Datadog API to create a Time-board that contains:

 1. Your custom metric scoped over your host.